 She does update the course which is another great perk of the course.

-I actually just went back into it to write this review and there is new content in there that I hadn’t seen before.
+I actually just went back into it to write this review and there is new content in there that I hadn’t seen before such as the Pinterest content.

 Con of Making Sense of Affiliate Marketing?